netopyr/open-dolphin/README.md

 Project layout
 --------------
-The multi-project build consists of three subprojects
+The multi-project build consists of these subprojects

 - shared (code that is needed on both client and server)
 - client (visualization)
 - server (domain model and control logic)
+- combined (for testing the client-server combination)
+- demo   (again devided in client - server - shared)

 General approach
 ----------------